Staff

 megan@soundsalmonsolutions.org

 Ash grew up sharing her childhood on both the east and west coasts of the United States.
 Spending the summers in the Adirondack outdoors with her dad’s family, Ash always knew that she wanted to work with science.
-However her realization that she was passionate about specifically restoration science was at Mt.
-St. Helens during a summer camp focused on ecology.
-From there she pursued and acquired a B.S. in Conservation and Restoration science from the University of Washington - Bothell.
-Ash spent her senior year of college focusing on the roles mosses play in the succession of conifers in local forests and fell in love with further restoration.
-Ash’s hobbies include crocheting, hiking, seeing live music with her partner, and taking care of her three frogs.
+Ash acquired her degree in Conservation & Restoration Science from the University of Washington in 2023 and since then enjoys fieldwork learning more about local ecology.
+Ash is skilled in native and invasive plant ID, soil classification, and GIS work.
+Ash’s hobbies include hiking, foraging, fishing, spending time with friends, and exploring the outdoors with her husband and daughter.

 ash@soundsalmonsolutions.org

-Virginia Davidson (she/Her) - Engagement Coordinator & Habitat Restoration Assistant Lead
+Virginia Davidson (she/Her) - Engagement Coordinator & Habitat Restoration Crew Lead

 Virginia first discovered a love for the natural world running around her backyard in Texas, finding bugs and snakes and toads to show to her parents.
 This was solidified when she moved to Washington at age 8, and fell in love with the Pacific Northwest.
 She graduated from the University of Washington in 2022 with a degree in earth & space sciences and a minor in writing.
 During her time there, she was involved in the Puget Sound Foraminifera Project, researching the link between benthic foraminifera populations and the health of Puget Sound.
 After graduation, she served a term with the Washington Conservation Corps, restoring habitat in Bellevue and Seatac.
-Now she’s thrilled to be doing conservation work with Sound Salmon Solutions, in a new place and in a new way.
+Now she’s thrilled to be doing conservation work with Sound Salmon Solutions.
 In her free time, Virginia can be found outside rockhounding, inside reading, or around Seattle looking for fun bookshops and new food to try!

 virginia@soundsalmonsolutions.org